- Think about what you enjoy day-to-day – maybe this could be part of a future job role?

 HNCs, HNDs, and other incremental routes

 If you need a visa to study in the UK, you need to check your visa status allows you to do a part-time course, and/or work in the UK.
 Check if you need a visa and find out if you’re eligible to work on UKCISA's ‘Can you work?’ website.

 As well as university and college courses, you can also choose to study at a UK conservatoire.
 Courses at conservatoires are more performance-based than you will find at a uni or college.
 Conservatoires offer courses in music, dance, drama, and musical theatre.

 Distance and blended learning

 Some students set their heart on a particular university, while others just want to choose the course they like the sound of best.
 Either way is fine, but make sure you do your research, as changing your university or college once you’ve started isn’t always easy.

 Find the right accommodation.
 Finding somewhere you'll be happy to live is an important consideration when you're deciding where you want to study.
 To help you make the right choice, use our accommodation search to research your options and find both uni and private student accommodation.

 You could choose to study at a UK higher education college instead of a university – find out more.

-Here are five top tips to help you when choosing where to study:
+Here are our top tips to help you when choosing where to study: